DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-one-to-many-relationship-with-jpa.md

 - The best way to implement the one-to-many relationship is using both @OneToMany and @ManyToOne annotations.

 - The problem of using @OneToMany annotation is that we need to maintain a collection of child entities.
+The problem with collections is that we can only use them when the number of child records is rather limited.

+    So, in this case, we only use @ManyToOne annotation.
+To use the collection of child entities, we use the native sql.

 <br>

 ## Wrapping up

 - Understanding the one-to-many relationship and some parameters of @OneToMany, @ManyToOne annotations.

 <br>